Root Me Challenge - JavaScript Code Deobfuscation

 Step 3: Dynamic Analysis

-- Sandboxing by executing code in isolated environments like
+- Sandbox execution in isolated environments like

 Step 4: Tool-Assisted Decoding